Updated March 31, 2026

 - Businesses with 1 or more employees generally need workers' compensation in New York; sole proprietors of one-person businesses are exempt, and some ministers and clergy are exempt.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so many consulting firms need documentation ready before signing or renewing space.
+- Most commercial leases in New York require proof of general liability coverage, so many consulting firms need documentation ready before signing or renewing space.

 - Commercial auto liability minimums in New York are $25,000/$50,000/$10,000 if a consulting firm uses covered vehicles for business purposes.